History of the Jews in 20th-century Poland: Communist rule: 1945–1989

 Between 40,000 and 100,000 Polish Jews survived the Holocaust in Poland by hiding or by joining the Polish or Soviet partisan units.
 Another 50,000–170,000 were repatriated from the Soviet Union and 20,000–40,000 from Germany and other countries.
 At its postwar peak, there were 180,000–240,000 Jews in Poland settled mostly in Warsaw, Łódź, Kraków, Wrocław and Lower Silesia, e.g. Bielawa.
 Dzierżoniów.

 Soon after the end of the Second World War, Jews began to exit Poland thanks to the repatriation agreement with the USSR.
-Poland was the only Eastern Bloc country to allow free Jewish aliyah to Mandate Palestine.
+Poland was an Eastern Bloc country to allow free Jewish aliyah to Mandate Palestine.
 The exodus took place in stages.
 After the war, the vast majority of survivors left for several reasons, often more than one.
 Many left simply because they did not want to live in a communist country.
 Some left because the refusal of the Communist regime to return prewar private property.
 Others did not wish to rebuild their lives in the places where their families were murdered.
 Yet others wanted to go to British Mandate of Palestine soon to become Israel.
 Some of the survivors had relatives abroad.
 The dominant factor, however, was the decision made by Gen. Spychalski of PWP to sign a decree allowing the remaining survivors to leave Poland without visas or exit permits.
 Poland was the only Eastern Bloc country to allow free Jewish aliyah upon the conclusion of World War II.
 Consequently, the Jewish emigration from Poland increased dramatically.
 Britain demanded from Poland (among others) to halt the Jewish exodus, but their pressure was largely unsuccessful.
 Jewish-Polish writer Rachela Auerbach, who visited Treblinka in November 1945 as part of an official delegation for the Main Commission for the Investigation of Hitlerite Crimes, found that some Polish peasants were digging up the ashes in search of overlooked valuables.
 Bełżec was similarly desecrated from 1943 onwards after the camp was closed, (see: Sonderaktion 1005 for the 1943 liquidation of the actual mass graves in both Treblinka and Belzec).